 There are a number of treatment options which include oral medications, medicated dips and lime sulfur dips.

 Ants, mosquitoes, bees, wasps and many other insects all have the potential to bite your cat which can cause an allergic reaction.
 This is usually self-limiting unless your cat develops an allergy.

 Ice compress to relieve itching.
 Your veterinarian may also recommend an antihistamine.

 This yeast lives on the skin of cats and ear canal of cats in low numbers and usually causes no problems.
 However, in some cats, the yeast begins to grow to the point where it causes disease.
 This is usually the result of immunosuppression (such as a cat with feline immunodeficiency virus or feline leukemia virus), long-term antibiotic use, allergies which damage the skin, endocrine disorders and certain tumours.
-Symptoms of Malassezia include itching, hair loss, greasy lesions, unpleasant odour, swelling of the affected area, and waxy build-up of the ears.

 Addressing the underlying cause, anti-fungal sprays or shampoos, and medications such as Itraconazole for severe cases.